ArchiveBox/ArchiveBox/README.md

 - **Lawyers:**
   `evidence collection`, `hashing & integrity verifying`, `search, tagging, & review`
 - **Researchers:**
-  `collecting AI training sets`, `feeding analysis / scientific pipelines`
+  `collecting AI training sets`, `feeding analysis / web crawling pipelines`

 The goal is to sleep soundly knowing the part of the internet you care about will be automatically preserved in durable, easily accessible formats [for decades](#background--motivation) after it goes down.